 There are no refunds for self-study purchases.
 Please make your selection carefully.
 Materials stay available to you indefinitely.
 There is no "expiration" date for your access.

 Discounts are available for small groups wanting to move through the material together: 20% off when 3 people register together, 30% off for 5, 40% off for 7 and above.
 Please contact Christine by email to request an invoice.

 If you need a payment plan to participate, we can arrange that with you directly.
 We also offer partial scholarships to those for whom the full cost would be a financial hardship.
 Please contact us to inquire.

-Betsey Beckman, MM, is nationally acclaimed as a spirited dancer, storyteller, teacher of SpiritPlay and dancing Spiritual Director.
+Betsey is nationally acclaimed as a spirited dancer, storyteller, teacher of SpiritPlay and dancing Spiritual Director.
+With her extensive repertory of sacred storydances, she is regularly featured as artist/presenter at national conventions as well as local churches.
 She earned her Masters in Ministry degree from Seattle University, her certificate in Movement Therapy from the Institute for Transformational Movement, and is a certified InterPlay leader.
 Betsey’s publications include books, recordings, and The Dancing Word series of DVDs on embodied prayer.
-Visit The Dancing Word to learn more about Betsey.
+Find out more about her work at her website: The Dancing Word.